iMikie/Create_Processing_Library/README.md

 You don’t need an IDE.
 Other than a new version of java, you probably don't need anything new at all.

 -

+###Java is up-to-date?
-First, you may need to download an up-to-date java.
+You may need to download an up-to-date java.
 The version of java (that came with my Mac) was 1.6 and Processing 3 appears to need 1.8.
-Do PC's come with java?
+Do PC's come with a java SKD?
 No matter, Here's the link:

 [Get an up-to-date Java SDK here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)